How to contact me...What a "Content Editor" is...And why I'm Jenny Redbug!

 And the "book as child" metaphor doesn't end there, oh, no!
 Every writer I've known, and I've worked with hundreds, wants their book to be not only born healthy and beautiful, but to have a good and productive life—to make good friends, be appreciated, to spread their wings and know the world, and, ultimately, to find find their place in it—and to someday move out on their own and perhaps even to earn a living!

 But at some point I found out that there's a Book Midwife who actually trademarked the term.
-So, now I call myself a Publishing Consultant—because most writers do want to be published (someday soon) and they need guidance that goes beyond the book doctoring and editing and into the new world of choices: whether to self-publish or not; if they should try to find an agent or not; and when and how approach a publisher.
+So, now I call myself a Content Editor and also a Publishing Consultant—because most writers do want to be published (someday soon) and they need guidance that goes beyond the book doctoring and editing and into the new world of choices: whether to self-publish or not; if they should try to find an agent or not; and when and how approach a publisher.

 That is what I do—help and instruct and guide and encourage an author from the earliest steps (most often from an early draft of the manuscript), to the point where their book is ready to be represented or published.
 And then I help them make the decision of how to go on from there.